theguy75/Chatbot/README.md

 # Chatbot
-Chat Bot is created by using c programming langu.age
+Chat Bot is created by using c programming language.